moonbitlang/moonbit-docs/README.md

 ## Overview

+An IDE environment is [available](try.moonbitlang.com) without any installation, it does not rely on any server either.

 A MoonBit program consists of type definitions, function definitions, and variable bindings.
 The entry point of every package is a special `init` function.
 The `init` function is special in two aspects:

 1. There can be multiple `init` functions in the same package.